-I’ve said in the past that blog comments are the quarters in a bloggers’ tip jar, but leaving a comment about a typo or grammar is like tipping your waitress with a booger.
+I’ve said in the past that blog comments are the quarters in a blogger’s tip jar, but leaving a comment about a typo or grammar is like tipping your waiter with a booger.

-Someone who truly cares about grammar, spelling and human beings in general will email the blogger privately when they spot an error.
-This is the type of person who wants to help a writer avoid embarrassing themselves, not the type of bully who wants to be the one to embarrass.
+Someone who truly cares about grammar, spelling, and human beings in general will email the blogger privately when they spot an error.
+This is the type of person who wants to help a writer avoid embarrassing themselves, not the type of bully who wants to be the one to do the embarrassing.

-This month we’re in hiring mode.
-In the next 30 days, we’ll interviewing and hiring a new social media manager and a second managing editor.
+This month, we’re in hiring mode.
+During the next 30 days, we’ll be interviewing and hiring a new social media manager and a second managing editor.

-All the while, our office is being built and we’re collecting all the stuff around Rhode Island to put in it so that it’s a proper second home.
-Today we visited the infamous Lorimer Workshop to concoct our perfect conference table and can’t wait for it to be done!
+All the while, our office is being built, and we’re collecting furnishings from around Rhode Island to put in it so that it’s a proper second home.
+Today, we visited the famous Lorimer Workshop to help design our perfect conference table and can’t wait for it to be done!

 Exciting, yes?
 Frightening?
 Super yes!

-For the past few years our little blogging company has been here, there and everywhere.
-We’ve been gypsies, traveling around the states, and we’ve had a few small temporary offices in Worcester, Massachusetts and Homosassa, Florida.
-Just a few months ago we were deciding whether we should hit the road in a traveling office (aka a Winnebago) or settle down here in Providence.
+For the past few years, our little blogging company has been here, there, and everywhere.
+We’ve been gypsies, traveling around the states, and we’ve had a couple of small temporary offices in Worcester, Mass., and Homosassa, Fla..
+Just a few months ago, we were trying to decide whether we should hit the road in a traveling office (aka a Winnebago) or settle down here in Providence.

 You might be able to guess which one we chose.

 Happy month, my friends!
 As you might know, I manage Twitter.About.com for About.com.
-As usual, I kept SEO in mind which made the topics a little whacky.
+As usual, I kept SEO in mind, which made the topics a little wacky.
 You’d be really surprised to know how many people search for “arianna grande twitter,” for example.
 Tens of thousands of people every month.
 And the competition, in comparison, is ridiculously low.

 Illustrated by Sarah Steenland

-One of my favorite startup stories is of Scott Heiferman — co-founder and CEO of Meetup.
+One of my favorite startup stories is of Scott Heiferman, co-founder and CEO of Meetup.
 He had carried fancy titles at companies like Sony and never thought he’d be getting into the game of a startup that fostered a local community.
-That is, until September 11th happened, and he found himself living in New York surrounded by neighbors who he didn’t know and who didn’t have a good tool to assimilate.
+That is, until September 11 happened, and he found himself living in New York surrounded by neighbors whom he didn’t know and who didn’t have a good tool to assimilate.

 What’s going on, kids?
-As you know, every month I write a post about all the lovely news I’m jabbing about over on About.com This month it was trends, ads, the controversy of blocking, and a 101 on how to direct message someone.
+As you know, every month I write a post about all of the lovely news I’m jabbing about over on About.com.
+This month, it was trends, ads, the controversy of blocking, and a 101 on how to direct message someone.